 Hank Bauer was a gruff old guy and he didn’t have much clue on how to use a bullpen, but he was pretty good offensively as a manager.
 All the managers you play for you always pick up something good from each.

 When you go to manage I always tell everybody it’s really important to manage in the Minor Leagues because you see how you evaluate talent and how you use them and if you’re correct in your evaluations.
-And if the players agree with you, you know you’re doing a hell of a job.
+If the players agree with you, you know you’re doing a hell of a job.
 But if they disagree with you, you may have some questions to answer.

 It was easy for me becasue I had managed two or three years in the minor leagues and even put together a team in the Inter-American League.
 When the Mets came to ask me if I would manage the big league club I was totally ready.

 MMO: On the first day of full-squad Spring Training, you held a team meeting where you told your players that you weren’t just going to win the World Series that year but dominate baseball.
 What made you so confident that your club was ready to take the baseball world by storm that year?